ncthuan/INT2202-flappy-bird-sdl2/README.txt

 Introduction:
-This game is pretty much the same as the orgirinal Flappy bird game released by .GEARS studio in 2013.
+This game is pretty much the same as the original Flappy bird game released by .GEARS studio in 2013.

 Developed using C++ and SDL2 with Codeblocks IDE